 He would prove his worth one step further, accomplishing a feat that evaded Liverpool Football Club for thirty years.
 There was a generation of fans who had never seen it.
 The global pandemic threatened to halt it, but it was meant to be.

-Henderson earmarked the league’s 37th penultimate 2019/2020 fixture of the season against Chelsea.
-He didn’t take part, but he undertook his duties as club captain at the final whistle.
+Henderson earmarked the league’s 37th penultimate 2019/2020 fixture against Chelsea.
+He didn’t participate but undertook his duties as club captain at the final whistle.

 Andrew Beasley (@BassTunedToRed), a football writer of a Liverpool persuasion, sums it up perfectly;